GlobalDevelopmentOrg/VMT/README.md

-# Track-O-Truck
+# Name to be decided
-GUI project in Java for tracking the maintenance requirements for Trucks and installed parts.
+This application will aim to track maintainence requirements for vehicles and installed parts.